Joey574/MachineLearningCpp/README.md

 * SingleBlockNeuralNetwork
 * SingleBlockCudaNetwork

-# NeuralNetwork
+## NeuralNetwork
 This was my first attempt at a neural network class in c++, I've made function-based networks in the past, although these relied heavily on global variables and c++ malpractice.
 This was my first attempt to move away from that and standardize my use of neural networks and machine learning techniques.

-# NeuralNetwork_2
+## NeuralNetwork_2
-CURRENTLY NOT COMPLETE
-This project aims to take the organization I learned from NeuralNetwork and lobotomize it with template metaprogramming and other eldritch techniques
+CURRENTLY NOT COMPLETE (or even started truthfully) This project aims to take the organization I learned from NeuralNetwork and lobotomize it with template metaprogramming and other eldritch techniques

-# SingleBlockNeuralNetwork
+## SingleBlockNeuralNetwork
-This project completely does away with the Matrix class I poured my soul into, instead it opts for the ever loved, pointers, we malloc 3 different pointers
+This project completely does away with the Matrix class I poured my soul into, instead it opts for the ever loved pointers.
+Specifically, I malloc 3 different pointers
 * m_network
 * m_batch_data
 * m_test_data

-each of which have the following layout
+which are structured as follows

 // TODO

-# SingleBlockCudaNetwork
+## SingleBlockCudaNetwork
 CURRENTLY NOT WORKING
 This project is my first attempt at running a neural network completely on cuda, I hope to use a similair design to SingleBlockNeuralNetwork